fabioandco/emerald/_posts/2021-12-26-Testing-investment-strategies-across-markets.md

 This reasoning can also be translated to the Sharpe Ratio.
 The Sharpe Ratio is directly related to the $t-statistic$, as  $t-statistic = \sqrt{n}SR$.
 Similarly as before, the higher the SR, the higher the likelihood of rejecting the null hypothesis of non-predictability.
 In other words, the higher the SR, the smaller the probability that our SR is purely due to chance (noise in the data), but reflects instead true predictability that our investment signal captures.

-Given that at the beginning, we also specified that we expect the signal to predict returns with a negative sign, our test becomes a one-sided test (as we would not have accepted values in the left tail of the distribution i.e. positive predictability).
-The level of significance of 10%, 5%, or 1% hence translates to t-stat values of 1.28, 1.645, 1.96.
+Given that at the beginning, we specified that we expect the signal to predict returns with a negative sign, our test becomes a one-sided test (as we would not have accepted values in the left tail of the distribution i.e. positive predictability).
+The level of significance of 10%, 5%, or 1% hence translates to t-stat values of 1.28, 1.645, 1.96 for a one-sided test.

 ### Probability of false discoveries when testing on different markets